Ormiston-Senior-College-NZ/github-intro-manlitty/ABOUTME.md

 I have two sibilings, both older and younger.
 My older brother, 21 (turning 22 in April) goes to UOA, while my younger sister (13) studies at Mission Heights Junior College.
 I was born in the Philippines in Makati City near the Capital City of the Philippines Manila.
 ---

-**Where is your family comes from**
+**Where is your family from**
 My family comes from the Philippines.
 **Where were you born?**
 I was born in the Philippines.
 **What languages (besides English) you speak at home?**
-_I can speak Tagalog but with a mixed of English._
+_I can speak Tagalog and English._
 ---

 **My Interests**
 What do you like to do when you are not at school? e.g.
 I enjoy watching a lot of basketball, talking to friends through Discord and other forms of communication as well as watching football.
 I've started to become invested into football and now have a team to support, which is Chelsea, Barcelona and RB Leipzig in the Top 3 Leagues of Football.
 I also enjoyed coding last year, especially using HTML & CSS.
 Finally, I also like researching about topics I want to learn about like geopolitics and so on.
+I also gym a lot.
 ---